Anssi Jaakkola: International career

 On 30 August 2010 he was selected to represent Finland for European Championship qualification matches against Moldova and Netherlands as a replacement for injured Peter Enckelman.
 However, he didn't earn any caps.
 He made his national team debut on 7 June 2011, conceding five goals against Sweden in a 5–0 away loss.
 He gained his second appearance in the national team on 7 June 2017 when Markku Kanerva announced that Jaakkola would replace Lukáš Hrádecký in a friendly match against Liechtenstein.

 In May 2021, Jaakkola was named in the provisional-26 man squad for the upcoming delayed UEFA Euro 2020 Championship.
 Jaakkola was a member of the Finnish squad at the UEFA Euro 2020 tournament but remained as an unused substitute for Lukáš Hrádecký.
 Finland was placed 3rd in Group B following a 2-0 defeat to Belgium on 21 June 2021.

+Coaching career

+Jaakkola stepped up into the role of goalkeeping coach in pre-season following the departure of goalkeeping coach Tony Warner to Jaakkola's former club Reading.
+Throughout the 2022–23 season, he balanced his coaching role with being the back-up goalkeeper, however the January loan signing of Ellery Balcombe allowed him to focus more on his new role.
+He was offered the position of permanent goalkeeping coach at the end of the season.
+Following the conclusion of the 2023–24 season, he announced his departure from the club.

+In September 2024, Jaakkola was announced to have joined National League side Southend United as goalkeeping coach.
+The move saw him reunite with manager Kevin Maher, whom Jaakkola had previously worked with at Bristol Rovers.